sources U2 Pro6.5

 Open the category page that matches what you are buying (headphones, speakers, DACs, etc.), sort by score, and look for pieces tagged "Highly Recommended" or "Reference".
 Each review includes the price tier and direct comparisons against gear in the same bracket, so the best value is usually the highest-scoring piece at or below your budget.

 Reference is the top of the verdict scale.
-It means the piece is a benchmark in its category - the unit other gear in the same class is judged against.
+It means the piece is a benchmark in its category, the unit other gear in the same class is judged against.
 Reference is not necessarily the most expensive option; it is the best at what it sets out to do, with no meaningful flaws holding it back at its price tier.

 Roughly weekly during normal periods, sometimes longer when a flagship piece needs an extended listening window (four to eight weeks is typical for top-tier headphones, amps, and DACs).
 Subscribe to the RSS feed to get every new piece without checking the site manually.